 - During winter, their food consumption drops to about 0.9 kg a day.

-- In the harsh winter periods, beavers consume their stashed food.
+- In the harsh winter, beavers consume their stashed food.

 What Eats Beavers?